 Our healthcare and business law firm previously published a blog post on the federal telemedicine rules.
 Both Federal and State rules govern the provision of telemedicine.
-Each state’s rules governing telemedicine are different, but the applicable laws and rules are generally found in the state medical board’s rules, insurance codes, and when applicable, Medicaid rules.
-This post focuses specifically on the telemedicine rules applicable to the practice of telemedicine in Tennessee.
+Each state’s rules governing telemedicine are different, but the applicable laws and rules are generally found in the state medical board’s rules or position statements, insurance code, and when applicable, Medicaid rules.
+This post focuses specifically on the telemedicine rules applicable to the practice of telemedicine in North Carolina.
 This post does not discuss telemedicine prescribing rules or Medicaid rules.
 If you have questions about telemedicine rules or would like to discuss this blog post, you may contact our healthcare and business law firm at (404) 685-1662 (Atlanta) or (706) 722-7886 (Augusta), or by email, info@littlehealthlaw.com.
 You may also learn more about our law firm by visiting www.littlehealthlaw.com.

 Little Health Law Blog